Cruden Bay

 Cruden Bay is a small village in Scotland, on the north coast of the Bay of Cruden in Aberdeenshire, 26 mi north of Aberdeen.

-Just west of Slains Castle, Cruden Bay is believed to have been the site of a battle in which the Scots under King Malcolm II defeated the Danes in 1012.
-Traditionally, the name was derived from the Gaelic Croch Dain ('slaughter of Danes').
+Just west of Slains Castle, local tradition associates Cruden Bay with a supposed battle in which the Scots under King Malcolm II are said to have defeated the Danes in 1012; however, such accounts are regarded by historians as unsubstantiated and derive from much later sources.
+A traditional but unsubstantiated folk etymology derives the name from the Gaelic Croch Dain ('slaughter of Danes').

 Today, Cruden Bay attracts tourists with its hotels and golf course.
 It has a long, unspoiled, beach made famous by Norwegian aviator Tryggve Gran who made the first solo flight across the North Sea.

 Literary associations

 Bram Stoker plaque on the Kilmarnock Arms Hotel, Cruden Bay.

 The village has associations with various figures in literature.

 Dr Samuel Johnson and James Boswell were guests at Slains Castle in 1773.
 Johnson said that "no man can see with indifference" the sea chasm known as the Bullers of Buchan, which is near the village.

 Dun Bay, or Yellow Rock is also near the Bullers of Buchan, and is associated with Walter Scott's The Antiquary.

 Bram Stoker was a regular visitor between 1892 and 1910.
 An article in the Buchan Observer from 1897 discusses how he discovered the village:Cruden has an enthusiastic friend in Mr Bram Stoker, Sir Henry Irving’s manager.
 Mr Stoker (says a London correspondent), made the acquaintance of the district – as he tells me – by accident.
 He wanted to find a bracing place far north on the east coast.
 From a large ordnance map and the geological formations, he knew that some such place must lie between Peterhead and Aberdeen.

 Accordingly, he went to Peterhead and walked down the coast, and when he saw Cruden he telegraphed to his family to come on to the Kilmarnock Arms Hotel.
 Mr Stoker has been there every summer since then, and hopes some day to have at Cruden his own pied-à-terre.Because he was a part-time writer, his Cruden Bay holidays provided him with the largest amount of spare time to write his books.
 He stayed at the Kilmarnock Arms Hotel in 1892 and 1894, and thereafter in cottages in Cruden Bay and Whinnyfold.
 The early chapters of Dracula were written in Cruden Bay, and possibly most of the rest of it was too.
 He also set two novels in and around the village, The Watter's Mou' (1895) and The Mystery of the Sea (1902).
+His 1894 short story "Crooken Sands" is set in Cruden Bay.

-James Macpherson's poem The Highlander (1758) takes the battle of Cruden as its model.
+James Macpherson’s poem The Highlander (1758), a historical epic drawing on Scottish history and tradition, has been linked in later tradition with the supposed battle of Cruden.